FedericoMarcuzzi/resilience-verification/README.md

 # Resilience Verification

 This repository contains the implementation of the data-independent stability analysis for decision-tree ensembles proposed by **Calzavara et. al.** in their research paper entitled [<em>Beyond Robustness: Resilience Verification of Tree-Based Classifiers</em>](https://www.sciencedirect.com/science/article/pii/S0167404822002371).
-This repository contains also the code and the scripts to reproduce the experiments described in the paper.
+This repository also contains the code and the scripts to reproduce the experiments described in the paper.

 ## Installation
 Download the repository.
 Remember to compile using the flags <em>-Iinclude</em> and <em>-lpthread</em> to use the analyzer.

 ### Requirments
 The following requirements are necessary to use the analyzer.
-For reproducibility reasons, specific versions of the library are required.
+For reproducibility reasons, specific versions of the libraries are required.
 - Python3
 - C++14 compiler
 - sklearn (version 0.23.2 used for the experiments)